Search

 Using inactive search include in site header

-Following code (that has both the search and the site navigation includes) needs to be placed right
+Following code (that has both the search and the site navigation

 </header>